rstudio/fastapitableau/README.md

     return result
 ```

-FastAPI Tableau will automatically generated Tableau usage examples for your endpoints, using your type annotations, so providing complete type annotations will make it easier to use your APIs from Tableau.
+FastAPI Tableau will automatically generate Tableau usage examples for your endpoints, using your type annotations, so providing complete type annotations will make it easier to use your APIs from Tableau.

 ### Additional descriptive metadata for endpoints